Rays vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have a 35-12 record in games they were listed as the moneyline favorite (winning 74.5% of those games).
+- The Rays have won 35 of the 48 games they were listed as the moneyline favorite this season (72.9%).

-- The implied moneyline probablility for this matchup gives the Rays a 55.6% chance to win.
+- Based on this contest's moneyline, the Rays have an implied win probability of 66.7%.

-- Tampa Bay has combined with opponents to go over the total 34 times this season for a 34-18-3 record against the over/under.
+- Tampa Bay has combined with opponents to hit the over on the total 34 times this season for a 34-19-3 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.